peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

 <b>Returns:</b>

 A string representation of this object.
+The value is converted to decimal and the decimal form of this number's value is returned.

 ### Ulp